Announcing speakers and talks¶

-We’re writing today with an update on the fast-approaching Portland conference.
+We’re writing today with an update on the next virtual Portland conference.

-We’re delighted to announce that we’ve finalized our speakers for the event, and have updated t-shirts on sale.
+We’re delighted to announce that we’ve finalized our speakers for the event!
 Thank you so much to everyone who took the time to send us a pitch – we literally wouldn’t have an event without you!

 Full speaker line-up¶